Sustainable Clothing Sourcing and Manufacturing in Vietnam // How to find Ethical and Eco-friendly Garment Manufacturers

 OEKO-TEX Standard 100:

-The OEKO-TEX Standard 100 certification is an independent testing and certification system for raw, semi-finished, and finished textile products at all processing levels.
+The OEKO-TEX Standard 100 certification is an independent testing and certification system for raw, semi-finished, and finished textile products at all stages of processing.
 It aims to ensure products are free of harmful substances and chemicals that could harm human health or the environment.
-This certification builds consumer trust as they can be confident that the textile products are tested for harmful substances.
+This certification fosters consumer trust, as it ensures that textile products have been tested for harmful substances.

 Cradle to Cradle Certified™: